nakshay/dotfiles/README.md

 If you want to learn how to manage dot files without the hassle then you might want to look at GNU stow.

-A video on stow from [DevInsideYou](https://youtu.be/CFzEuBGPPPg) is very helpul if you want more details.
+A video on stow from [DevInsideYou](https://youtu.be/CFzEuBGPPPg) is very helpful if you want more details.

 # Quick steps :